trafficinc/pm-migrate/README.md

 How to Use
 ==========

 1.)
-Git Clone or Download this project into your webroot.
+Git Clone or Download this project into your project root.
 (Or same level as `artisan` in Laravel)

 2.)
 Edit the `example.config`, fill in your config values and save the file as `.config`